President Trump’s trip to Asia highlights daughter Ivanka's prominent role

 "This seemed to be a moment where she came even further from the margins to center stage," said Feaver, who served under President Bill Clinton as director for defense policy and arms control, and as a special adviser on the National Security Council under President George W. Bush.

-This more visible role could be a harbinger to a more formal role if Trump is elected to a second term, one that could require a confirmation from Congress, he said.
+This more visible role could be a harbinger of a more formal role if Trump is elected to a second term, one that could require a confirmation from Congress, he said.

 "If you're thinking about it in those terms, the more of a public record you can build up of you doing important things responsibly, the better the confirmation hearings would go," Feaver added.